 Our licensing model is flexible enough to support multiple websites in both WAP and WSP development environments.

 Licensing is controlled by the file App_Data/CommerceBuilder.lic.
 Depending on how you want to setup your development and production environments, you may choose to use a separate license key for each installation, or you may use a single license key that responds to each website name.

 Converting from WAP to WSP can be done without too much trouble.
 The outline of steps is:

 Going the other way is more difficult.
 You can also re-install the desired version and merge any custom changes.

-A division of Able Solutions Corporation - Vancouver, WA
+A division of Able Solutions Corporation, headquarters located in Vancouver, WA